Foundation Degree in Contemporary Artist Designer

 Typical A-Level Offer - DD

 Typical BTEC Offer - relevant BTEC level 3 profile of Pass/Pass/Pass

-Typical Access to HE Offer - Pass Diploma with 60 credits overall to include 45 level 3 credits all Passes
+Typical Access to HE Offer - Pass Diploma with 45 credits at level 3 in a related subject

 - Please note, if you choose three or more course choices, then you may be referred for a careers appointment first.
 This does not apply to A Level or GCSE choices.